FluentValidation/FluentValidation/docs/upgrading-to-9.md

 The first is compatible with .NET Core's `EmailAddressAttribute` and performs a simple check that an email address contains an `@` character.
 The second uses a regular expression that is mostly compatible with .NET 4.x's `EmailAddressAttribute`, which also used a regular expression.

 In FluentValidation 8 and older, the regex-based email validation was the default.
 As of 9.0, the ASP.NET Core-compatible email validator is now the default.
-This change was made for consistency.
+This change was made to be consistent with ASP.NET Core's default behaviour.

 If you still want to validate email addresses using the old regular expression, you can specify `RuleFor(customer => customer.Email).EmailAddress(EmailValidationMode.Net4xRegex);`.
 This will give a deprecation wawrning.